 Research areas: Geophysics

-Giant impacts on Earth heavily influenced core formation and may have contributed to late accretion of material, but exactly to what extent the present day geochemical signature of Earth’s mantle reflects the processes of core formation and late accretion and how much of the delivered material was incorporated into the core remains unclear.
-To better understand these processes it is key to comprehend:
+Giant impacts on Earth heavily influenced core formation and may have contributed to late accretion of mate- rial, but the extent to which the present-day geochemical signature of Earth’s mantle reflects the processes of core formation and late accretion and how much of the delivered material was incorporated into the core remains unclear.
+To better understand these processes, it is key to comprehend: